rpietro/rpietro.github.io/_drafts/sequencing_ladder.markdown

 ![]()

-content
+need to check previous post on ladder as it contrasts ladded and whole tasks

 Merrienboer's sequencing and ladder